-If yes, the screening process is complete.
+^{}If yes, the screening process is complete.
+If no, continue to Step 3.

-If, during excavation or other construction activities, any previously unidentified or unanticipated historical, archaeological, and/or cultural resources are discovered, all activities that may damage or alter such resources shall be temporarily suspended.
+If, during excavation or other construction activities, any previously unidentified of unanticipated historical, archaeological, and/or cultural resources are discovered, all activities that may damage or alter such resources shall be temporarily suspended.
 Resources covered by this paragraph include but are not limited to: